Smattr/rumur/doc/internals-seen-state-set.rst

 implement the optimisation that allows their set expansion to use non-atomic writes.
 In the Rumur design, each thread has a unique "chunk" (a 4KB block of state pointers) that it is migrating, but the destinations for these elements may collide with the writes of another thread.
-Naturally we use atomic writes (a compare-exchange) to guard against this interference.
+We use atomic exchanges to guard against this interference.

 The main reason we don't implement this optimisation is that I was initially anticipating a configuration where you fully fill the seen set before expansion,